dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 The frost giant raised a horn and blew two low notes causing the gate to open.
 Kalinar elbowed Silvius and gave a quick nod.
 Silvius winked and mouthed the same low notes.
 The team followed the frost giant through the gate, walking into a grand hall lined with frost giants as well as a fire giant, a cloud giant, and many bears.

 The frost giant told the team to stand in the middle of the room, and they obeyed, looking around in awe of the giants and decorations that surrounded them.
 In front of them was a particularly large frost giant sitting on a throne covered with a polar bear pelt and a white dragon hide hanging behind him.
 This was Jarl, the leader of the frost giants and ruler of the black ice.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/DALL·E 2022-12-22 08.26.04.png" Capition = "In front of them was a particularly large frost giant sitting on a throne covered with a polar bear pelt and a white dragon hide hanging behind him.
+This was Jarl, the leader of the frost giants and ruler of the black ice."  width = "60%" >}}

 The team of heroes stood before Jarl, the leader of the frost giants, as he glared at them with a mixture of anger and frustration.
 "You've caused me and my people great trouble," he said.
 "I've heard what you did to the steading.
 I can not let you go."